W. Mark Lanier

 William Mark Lanier (born October 20, 1960) is an American trial lawyer and founder and CEO of the Lanier Law Firm.
-He has led a number of high profile product litigation suits resulting in billions of dollars in damages, including Johnson & Johnson baby powder and Merck & Co.'s Vioxx drug.
+He has led a number of high-profile product litigation suits resulting in billions of dollars in damages, including Johnson & Johnson baby powder and Merck & Co.'s Vioxx drug.

+Early and personal life

+Lanier was born on October 20, 1960, in Lubbock, Texas to a railroad salesman and housewife.
+As of 2005, he was married with five children.

+His brother-in-law is former Texas state representative Kevin Roberts, who ran against Dan Crenshaw in the 2018 Republican primary to replace retiring Congressman Ted Poe.
+During the campaign, Lanier funded a super PAC which ran ads against Crenshaw.
+Lanier appears as a character with the same name in the 2011 film Puncture.

 Legal career

 After graduating from Texas Tech University School of Law in 1984, Lanier began his legal career working in Houston for Fulbright & Jaworski (now Norton Rose Fulbright), working in the appellate and trial divisions.
 In 1990, Lanier founded The Lanier Law Firm.

 Lanier represented Rubicon Oil and Gas in 1990 in a breach of contract and fraud lawsuit against Amoco.
 A Matagorda County, Texas jury found that Amoco had wrongly backed out of a contract to sell Wyoming oil fields to Rubicon.
 The jury verdict totaled $480 million.

 In the 1998 trial of Aaron v.
 Abex, Lanier was the lead counsel for a group of steelworkers who contracted asbestos disease at an Alabama steel mill.
 The jury verdict was $115 million.

 In 2004 Lanier founded the Christian Trial Lawyers Association.